-Staff recommends the Board allocate \$3,800,000 from the Construction fund to the Platte River Recovery Implementation Program to executive the Cooperative Agreement.
-This will funding will be recommended for appropriation in the 2022 CWCB Projects Bill.
+Staff recommends the Board approve \$19,000,000 in funding from the Severance Tax Perpetual Base Fund for the Platte River Recovery Implementation Program for inclusion in the 2023 CWCB Projects Bill.

 Introduction

 The Platte River Recovery Implementation Program (Program) is a basin-wide cooperation between the States of Colorado, Nebraska, and Wyoming and the U.S. Secretary of the Interior.
 The Program commenced in 2007 to implement certain aspects of the U.S. Fish and Wildlife Service's recovery plans for target threatened and endangered species, while allowing for water development to continue in Colorado.
 The Program operates in 13-year increments, with the First Increment occurring from 2007-2019.
 The First Increment was extended by another 13 years from 2020 through 2032, in order to achieve the Program's milestones.